Need To Know

 Rates include a generous international buffet breakfast, including freshly cooked temptations such as omelettes and pancakes.
 Under-12s stay free in cots or extra beds in parents' rooms.

-Anassa's public areas are all wheelchair accessible and, on request, rooms in the main building can be adapted for disabled guests with ramps and handles.
+Anassa's public areas are all wheelchair accessible and, on request, rooms in the main building can be adapted for guests with mobility issues with ramps and handles.

 At the hotel